vietmap-company/vietmap-react-native-navigation/README.md

 ## Installation Requirements
 - You need an API key from VietMap to show the map, fetch the route, and start navigation.
-- VietMap navigation SDK only supported React Native version 0.70 and above.
+- **Compatibility**:
+  - React Native: 0.70.0 and above (tested up to 0.80.1)
+  - React: 18.0.0 and above (tested up to 19.1.0)
-If you're using a lower version of React Native, please [contact us](mailto:maps-api.support@vietmap.vn) for more information
+- If you're using a lower version of React Native, please [contact us](mailto:maps-api.support@vietmap.vn) for more information
 ## Installation

 Using `npm`